webdragon63/Bluebugger/README.md

    # Alternative Process

-To get all informations, phonebook entries and messages simply
+To get all informations, phonebook entries and messages simply run this shortcut method.
-run:

- `sudo bash bluebugger.sh` This is a shortcut method.
+ `sudo bash bluebugger.sh`

   # Updated by